Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

 This is required to prevent the module from hanging if there is no return echo.
 ```

-This sequence is illustrated by the timing diagram from the sparkfun.com HC-SR04 spec.
+This sequence is illustrated by the timing diagram below from the sparkfun.com HC-SR04 spec.
 Note that the top line represents the Trigger signal from the Arduino, the middle line represents the ultrasonic sound emitted, and the bottom pulse represents the Echo signal returning to the Arduino.
 The top and bottom pulses are at TTL (Transistor to Transistor) voltage levels.
 The bottom pulse has text that says "TTL levers" but that is just a typo; it should say "TTL Levels".
 Where it says "range in proportion" it means that the time (width) of the HIGH pulse on the Echo signal when multiplied by a constant related to the speed of sound in air is the distance of the target from the HC-SR04.
 Our job will include measuring the time of the HIGH pulse and multiplying by that constant.<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/HC-SR04_Timing.png "sparkfun.com Image of HC-SR04 timing diagram")